dyollb/ITKDissolve/README.rst

 Overview
 --------

 This is a module for the Insight Toolkit (ITK) that provides functionality to discard pixels within a masked region.
-Unlike masking, the pixels in the masked region are replaced (dissolved) by their nearest pixels outside the mas.
+Unlike masking, the pixels in the masked region are replaced (dissolved) by their nearest pixels outside the mask.
 This can be useful to clean-up label fields, e.g. to remove small islands/holes or remove entire labels, and replace them by the adjacent labels.

 The module includes a filter called DissolveMaskImageFilter.